JurajMarcin/visu/README.md

 By default, config is loaded from files in the directory `/etc/visu/` in alphabetical order.

-See `config.toml` for more information about options that can be configured.
+See `config.toml` for more information about options that can be configured or `config.example.toml` for an example configuration with two schemes.

 ## Schemes